 You may be eligible for a marriage annulment even if you do not know your spouse’s current location.
 In this instance a Service by Publication annulment is available to you.
 You are first required to make an earnest effort to serve the Annulment documents to your spouse.
 You must use their last known address, even if it’s out-of-state or out of the country.
 The judge in your case is likely to order Service by Publication if your good faith efforts fail.
 The publication must be available for five continuous weeks.
 You may petition for a default judgment if the publication does not generate a response from your spouse.
 This is what happens most often.

-Please contact us at 702-222-4021 if you’d like to speak with our Las Vegas divorce lawyers about a marriage annulment or the divorce process.
-We provide phone consultations with an experienced Las Vegas annulment lawyer as a courtesy at no charge.
+Please contact us at 702-222-4021 if you’d like to speak with our divorce lawyers about a marriage annulment or the divorce process.
+We provide phone consultations with an experienced attorney as a courtesy at no charge.